Shubb C1N Review: Standard Series Capo For Steel String Guitar - Brushed Nickel Finish

 Adjusting clamping tension is done via a thumbscrew, it lets me dial in just the right amount of pressure on the strings.
 As you tighten the screw, it pushes a roller mechanism upwards, which in turn gradually tightens the capo's grip on the neck.
 The screw does not actually secure the capo on the neck, rather, the capo is locked in place via the bottom part of the clamp through a well implemented roller mechanism.
 With this, I can avoid intonation issues due to excessive pressure on the strings, and I don't have to loosen the screw to move the capo up and down the neck.
 I can de-clamp and move the Shubb C1N to different frets fairly easily, and even clamp it on the headstock - albeit with limitations.

 Tension variability also makes this capo compatible with different neck profiles, which is a big deal for me, given that I have guitars with varying neck shapes.
 I've used it on all of my main guitars and I'm pleased with the results, this includes a Strat, a Les Paul, a Martin OM and a Parlor.
 I've also tested it on a super strat with thinner neck and it works just as well.

 While this design makes it easier to clamp and de-clamp, you still have to make minor adjustments as you move the capo further up or down the neck.
 While adjusting the screw is not significantly time consuming, it will not be fast enough for those who need to move the capo instantly while performing songs.
+But it is still a good capo for using a Capo Chart and learning the different positions.
 Note that it requires a bit more effort to clamp this capo on a headstock, and I don't recommend leaving it on for long, because the exposed metal parts may damage the headstock.